Table of Contents

 According to some users, sometimes viruses or malware may cause "file loss" issue on your hard drive.
 For example, a shortcut virus would hide the original data, creating a shortcut of the files displaying on your drive.

-To restore the files that are hidden by virus or malware, you may run the CMD command lines are shown below:
+To restore the files that are hidden by virus or malware, run the CMD command lines are shown below:

 Step 1.
 Run antivirus software to clear viruses, malware on your hard drive and PC.